Role of Government

 Membership of the Government

-The Government consists of the Taoiseach and at least six, and not more than 14 Ministers who meet and act as a collective authority.
-Individual members of the Government are designated as the Ministers with sole responsibility for the administration of the various Departments of State.
+The Government consists of the Taoiseach and at least six (but not more than fourteen) Ministers.
+The Government meets and acts as a collective authority.
+Each member of the Government has responsibility for the administration of a Department or Departments of State.

 Role and Responsibilities of Government

-In addition to its specific constitutional and legal functions, the Government is generally responsible for seeing that law and order are maintained; that the needs of the public are addressed as far as is practicable; and that any dangers threatening the interests of the public are averted.
-The Government, therefore, takes measures recommended by Ministers which it considers necessary for the public interest.
+In addition to its specific constitutional and legal functions, the Government is generally responsible for seeing - insofar as is practicable – that law and order are maintained; that the needs of the public are addressed; and that any dangers threatening the interests of the public are averted.
+The Government, therefore, takes measures recommended by Ministers which it considers necessary and in the public interest.

 Meetings of the Government (Cabinet)

 Major policy issues are considered and approved by Government on the proposal of individual Ministers.
-Most of the time at Government (Cabinet) meetings is devoted to such matters.
+Most of the time at Cabinet meetings is devoted to such matters.

 Over time, detailed guidelines have been developed to assist Ministers in bringing issues to Cabinet for consideration and to ensure that Cabinet business is dispatched efficiently and effectively.
-Those guidelines, which relate to the internal functioning of Government (Cabinet), are contained in the Cabinet Handbook.
+Those guidelines, which relate to the internal functioning of Cabinet, are contained in the Cabinet Handbook.